-One such policy that appears to apply double standard is HDB policy of not allowing Singaporeans and PRs to hold on to any private properties when they buy a HDB flat be it new or resale.
+One such policy that appears to apply double standards is HDB policy of not allowing Singaporeans and PRs to hold on to any private properties when they buy a HDB flat, whether it is new or resale.

-Some Singaporeans, particularly those who are affected, will argue that this is a double standard in the regulation.
-To a certain degree, we can empathise with their views.
+Some Singaporeans, particularly those who are affected, will argue that there is a double standard in the regulation.
+To a certain degree, we can empathise with this view.

-The regulation allows HDB flat owners who have fulfil their Minimum Occupation Period (MOP), which is 5 years, to purchase a private property.
+Regulations allows HDB flat owners who have fulfilled their Minimum Occupation Period (MOP), which is 5 years, to purchase a private property.

-To sum it up, a HDB owner who wants to own a private property can purchase one after the 5 years MOP.
-In contrast, a private property owner who wants to buy a HDB flat needs to sell any private properties that he own.
+To sum it up, a HDB owner who wants to own a private property can purchase one after the 5-year MOP.
+In contrast, a private property owner who wants to buy a HDB flat needs to sell any private properties that they own.

-Why Are Private Property Owners Refrained From Concurrently Owning Both HDB Flat And Private Property
+Why Are Private Property Owners Prevented From Owning Private Property And Then Buying a HDB?

 The first reason that comes to mind is that by allowing private property owners to buy HDB flats without selling their existing private property unit(s), potential home buyers will be able to game the HDB MOP system by buying a private property first, before buying a HDB flat in order to own both a HDB and a private property without waiting out the 5 years MOP.
 In contrast, a HDB homeowner will need to wait 5 years before being allowed to buy a private property.
 This helps in keeping it fair for HDB owners.

-The second reason has to do with socioeconomic matters.
-Back in 2010 when the policy was first introduced, the property market was on a bull run and HDB flats were likewise “enjoying” sky-high valuation.
+The second reason has to do with socio-economics.
+Back in 2010 when the policy was first introduced, the property market was on a bull run and HDB flats were likewise “enjoying” sky-high valuations.

 But Is This Unfair To Private Property Owners?